"E1" - N7001U - The

 acquisition of the 727 donor airplane from Federal Express, we are

-currently working Tues - Weds - Thurs at the Paine Field facility to
+currently working Tues - Weds - Thurs at the Paine Field

 the required restoration